kampta/jekyll-now/_posts/2016-11-11-Azure-GPU-VM-Getting-Started.md

 excerpt: Microsot recently (August 4, 2016) announced their Azure N-Series Virtual Machines.
 I was at the time evaluating options to serve deep learning models on GPUs and decided to give it a try.
 It was actually pretty straightforward.
 ---

-Microsoft [announced](https://azure.microsoft.com/en-in/blog/azure-n-series-preview-availability/) has started providing GPU based Virtual Machines as Azure N-Series.
+Microsoft recently [announced](https://azure.microsoft.com/en-in/blog/azure-n-series-preview-availability/) provision of GPU based Virtual Machines as Azure N-Series.
 There are two categories:

 1. NC-Series (compute-focused GPUs), powered by Tesla K80 GPUs
 2. NV-Series (focused on visualization), using Tesla M60 GPUs and NVIDIA GRID for desktop accelerated applications